zoriya/Kyoo/README.md

 ## 📺 Clients

 Kyoo currently supports Web and Android clients, with additional platforms being thought about.
-Rough estimates:
-* Today: Web & Android
-* Spring 2025: Chromecast
-* Summer 2025: Android-TV

 Don't see your client?
 Kyoo is focused on adding features, but welcomes contributors!
 The frontend is built with React-Native and Expo.
 Come hang and develop with us on Discord.